fraunhofer-iem/dodo-github-visualization/README.md

 ## Use Docker

-You can build your container with docker build . -t my-next-js-app and run it with docker run -p 3000:3000 my-next-js-app.
+You can build your container with docker build . -t my-next-js-app and run it with `docker run -e SECRET_COOKIE_PASSWORD=32CHARACTERS-LONG-PASSWORD -p 3000:3000 my-next-js-app`.
 As described [here](https://nextjs.org/docs/deployment)

 ## Learn More